 What buyers say: 91 percent of 1,200+ Amazon reviewers rate this product four stars or higher.

-The Pioneer Diamante Series is an excellent choice for homeowners looking for a capable heating and cooling solution for a single living space such as a tiny home, workshop, garage, or an addition.
-(For a whole-house solution, see below.)
+The Pioneer Diamante Series is an excellent choice for homeowners who are looking for a capable heating and cooling solution for a single living space such as a tiny home, a workshop, a garage, or an addition.
+(For a whole house solution, see below.)
 It combines value, efficiency, and versatility into one package.
 Our recommended 18,000-BTU model for cooling is suitable for spaces up to 650 square feet.
 (For larger or smaller spaces, there are models with capacities of 9,000 to 36,000 BTU available.)

 One of the key reasons to choose a heat pump is its multiple functions.
 The Pioneer Diamante heats, cools, dehumidifies, or runs in fan-only mode.
 You control the system using the included remote control, but there is no wall thermostat or Wi-Fi connection.
 Even without those conveniences, the settings are easy to adjust.
 Built-in modes include Timer, ECO, Freeze Protection, and Sleep.

 Although heat pump manufacturers recommend professional installation, we believe this ductless system has minimal needs.
-It ships to your door with an outdoor condenser, indoor air handler, remote control, and a 16-foot line set, with installation accessories.
-The Diamante series carries a 5-year warranty for the compressor and parts.
+It ships to your door with an outdoor condenser, indoor air handler, remote control, and 16-foot line set, with installation accessories.
+The Diamante series carries a five-year warranty for the compressor and parts.

 Price at time of publish: $1,070